NetH-Lab/NetH-Lab/content/authors/ZobinHuang/_index.md

 ---
 # Display name
-title: Minel Huang
+title: Zobin Huang

 # Username (this should match the folder name)
 authors:
-- Minel Huang
+- Zobin Huang

 # Is this the primary user of the site?
 superuser: true